General Emacs Configuration

 • Spelling in org files (abbrev or hippie expander) and code completion are separate, but I’m not sure if I can split them

 I don’t find the Emacs completion system obvious, with different interfaces, some distinct, some connected.
-Here’s the summary as I understand:
+As TAB is often overloaded.
+Emacs can have a cascade of functions.
+Here’s the summary as I understand (as well as the overriding keybindings I use):

-In org-mode, TAB calls org-cycle, which, in the context of typing text, calls the binding for TAB, which is the indent-for-tab-command.
-If the line is indented, I can complete the word:
+In org-mode, TAB calls org-cycle, which is even more overload and context-specific.
+In the context of typing text, calls the binding for TAB, which is the indent-for-tab-command.
+If the line is indented, it then completes the word:

 (setq tab-always-indent 'complete